 - Finally, it is important to acknowledge the command nature of the Chinese economy.
 China has a powerful and well-run central bank, substantial control over the banking system, and extensive ownership of domestic assets.
 Some have argued that China’s state-centric approach to the economy and the strong ties between local and central government act as a substitute for the formal institutions that exist in most mature bond markets.
 There are many distinguishing characteristics of Chinese state capitalism that are manifest in the bond market.
 While strengthening state capitalism and maintaining social stability are themes that seem to underlie policy choices in China, the corporate bond market is being established to diversify the financial system and develop more market-based reforms.6 Having said that, China’s ability to steer lending to selected sectors and companies as well as manipulate via economic stimuli are unique and arguably the key reasons for the astounding growth and remarkable stability of the Chinese economy over the past decade.

-China’s progress toward a large and well-functioning bond market in the absence of mature supporting institutions and regulations generally considered integral to that task is a significant victory.
 This paper has sought to illustrate the growing scale and changing composition of China’s bond markets as well as to highlight the differentiated stream of income that Chinese bonds may offer.
 Investors may dismiss this asset class due to the associated risks, but it is clear that China’s policymakers are serious about connecting the world’s third largest bond market with the international financial system.
 Furthermore, the momentum for index inclusion is mounting.
 Concern about the growth of this market is warranted, but several important points remain: China’s bond issuance is predominantly in local currency, minimizing currency mismatch-related defaults; a wide range of financial and regulatory reforms are underway; and the seeds of creditor rights are emerging (as evidenced by failed ventures proceeding through a bankruptcy process).
 These developments are all helping to foster the continued evolution of China’s bond market.

 Developing a corporate bond market to supplement and support a bank-oriented financial system has been a critical undertaking for China, but there remains a long path ahead.
 The first large hurdle is implicit guarantees, which have long been a common feature in nascent bond markets (as happened in both Korea and Japan).4344 These guarantees are important in getting a bond market off the ground, but the continued use of implicit guarantees has repercussions: the pricing mechanism for bonds becomes distorted, moral hazard creeps into the financial system, the establishment of a credit culture is compromised, and market activity is negatively impacted.6 The main institutions needed to sustain a functional bond market are hamstrung by the limitations associated with the implicit government guarantees: credit ratings lack reliability, participation in secondary trading markets is low, and the bankruptcy process has been only selectively invoked to address insolvency.
 In light of these deficiencies, it is clear that China’s bond market has not yet become a “spare tire” of liquidity.